lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/lennardjones.rst

     water models using shake for whiches the minimize command cant be used).

+.. admonition:: Hints
+    :class: dropdown

-    *Hint --* adjust both the value of the timestep and the damping factor of the fix langevin
+    Adjust both the value of the timestep and the damping factor of the fix langevin to prevent the system from exploding.

-    *Hint --* perform several consecutive runs (the very first run with small timestep, the last one with normal timestep)
+    Perform as many consecutive runs with varying timestep and damping factor.

-    *Hint --* have a look at fix nve/limit, this command is made explicitely to prevent an unequilibrated system for exploding
+    Have a look at fix nve/limit (instead of nve), this command is made explicitely to prevent an unequilibrated system for exploding.

+..  container:: justify

-    **Exercise 2 : perform an actual NVE simulation** Despite using the NVE fix, simulations here are not performed in the NVE ensemble (because of the use of the thermostat).
-Starting from the system of the Exercise 2a, perform a simulation in the NVE ensemble and extract the energy over time.
+    **Exercise 2 : perform an actual NVE simulation** Despite using the NVE fix, simulations here are not performed in the NVE ensemble but in the NVT ensemble (because of the use of the thermostat).
+Perform a simulation in the NVE ensemble and extract the energy over time.
 Is it conserved as expected?
 What if you do the same with a 2D simulation?

+.. admonition:: Hints
+    :class: dropdown

-    *Hint --* a smaller value for the timestep gives better energy conservation
+    Using a smaller value for the timestep gives better energy conservation.

+..  container:: justify

     **Exercise 3 : induce a net flow**

-    So far, atoms were freely diffusing.
-Add an external acceleration to induce a net flow of atoms in aone direction.
-The value for the acceleration must be chosen so that the system is not *too* out-of-equilibrium.
+    So far, atoms were freely diffusing without contraint or external force.
+    Add an external force to induce a net flow of atoms in one direction.
+The magnitude of the force must be chosen so that the system is not *too far* from equilibrium.

+.. admonition:: Hints
+    :class: dropdown

+    LAMMPS offer several option to add external force to a system, one being the fix addforce.

+    If the system is too far from equilibrium, it enters the non-linear response regimes and its properties and parameters will differ from its equilibrium values.
+    In general, this is something that you must avoid (unless you are studying non-linear effects).